fatimagulomova/iu-projects/habit-tracking-application/ReadMe.md

 * pytest~=7.2.0 "pip install -U pytest"

 ## Contributing
-This my first Python project.
+This is my first Python project.
 Your feedback, ideas, and contributions are welcomed!